-Another general advantage of using scales is that they are easily collected and stored.
+One of the advantages of using scales in favor of other anatomical parts is that samples can be obtained without affecting the appearance of a fish in the market or sacrificing the fish in the field.
+Another advantage of using scales is that they are easily collected and stored.
 Scales can be removed quickly by using forceps or a knife and stored in inexpensive envelopes.
-If long-term storage is anticipated, it is recommended that scales are cleaned and stored in a cool, dry area and that moth balls are included to prevent mites from damaging the scales.
+If longterm storage is anticipated, it is recommended that scales are cleaned and stored in a cool, dry area and that moth balls are included to prevent mites from damaging the scales.
 Cleaning the scales when initially collected can save time later.
 A small brush, such as a toothbrush, and a cleaner (e.g., a mild soap solution, alcohol, or diluted bleach) will be necessary to apply to the scale once the fish slime has dried.
-No further processing is necessary if the raw scales are examined directly, although some additional effort to mount the scale, either dry or wet, can enhance the details of it for viewing and interpretation.
+No further processing is necessary if the raw scales are examined directly, although some additional effort to mount the scale, either dry or wet, or make an acetate impression of the scale can enhance the details of it for viewing and interpretation.
+Enhancement techniques are described in much greater detail by Dery (1983).